ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 Any functionality that is common across multiple transport protocols SHOULD be made accessible through a unified set of Transport Services API calls.
 As a baseline, any Transport Services API MUST allow access to the minimal set of features offered by transport protocols {{?I-D.ietf-taps-minset}}.

 An application can specify constraints and preferences for the protocols, features, and network interfaces it will use via Properties.
-A Transport Services API SHOULD offer Properties that are common to multiple transport protocols, in order to enable the system to appropriately select between protocols that offer equivalent features.
-Similarly, a Transport Services API SHOULD offer Properties that are applicable to a variety of network layer interfaces and paths, in order to permit racing of different network paths without affecting the applications using the system.
+A Transport Services API SHOULD offer Properties that are common to multiple transport protocols, which enables the system to appropriately select between protocols that offer equivalent features.
+Similarly, a Transport Services API SHOULD offer Properties that are applicable to a variety of network layer interfaces and paths, which permits racing of different network paths without affecting the applications using the system.
 Each Property is expected to have a default value.

 The default values for Properties SHOULD be selected to ensure correctness for the widest set of applications, while providing the widest set of options for selection.
 For example, since both applications that require reliability and those that do not require reliability can function correctly when a protocol provides reliability, reliability ought to be enabled by default.
 As another example, the default value for a Property regarding the selection of network interfaces ought to permit as many interfaces as possible.